hevan33/Graph_Search/README.md

 # Graph_Search
+Technologies used
+Java

+What it's doing?
-Creating an program that gives opportunity to search through a graph data using DFS(Depth-first search) or BFS(breadth-first search) algorithm.
+This app gives user an opportunity to search through a graph data using DFS(Depth-first search) or BFS(breadth-first search) algorithm.